aharre/politician2vec/README.md

 **Notes:**
 - PACKAGE UNDER CONSTRUCTION!
-- Functionality developed as part of the course *Data Collection, Processing & Analysis* @ [SODAS, UCPH](https://sodas.ku.dk/).
+- Functionality developed as part of the course *Data Collection, Processing & Analysis* and for my master's thesis @ [SODAS, UCPH](https://sodas.ku.dk/).

 # politician2vec

 Welcome to the `politician2vec` package.
 Based on massive political text corpora, this package allows for learning, manipulating, and visualising embeddings of words, documents, and politicians in the same high-dimensional semantic space, while simultaneously inferring party positions.
+Experimental funcitonality allows for measuring latent political concepts by identifying subspaces of the embedding and projecting actors onto these.

 The package is adapted from Dimo Angelov's `top2vec` for unsupervised infererence of topics in semantic space (analogous to political parties *in casu*), and its core functionality relies on the `gensim` implementation of Le & Mikolov's `doc2vec`.